We’ve all done (attempted to do) pushups at some point in life.

 4. Do Weighted Pushups

 Wearing a backpack or weight vest when doing pushups will increase resistance and build strength and muscles fast.
-Note that adding too much weight can cause injuries.
-Add about 20% of your weight.

 5. Do Different Pushups Variations